-Plan Bay Area 2040 invests almost \$24 billion - 10 percent of its funding and 15 percent of discretionary funding - to increasing transit capacity throughout the region's core, connecting jobs and people between San Francisco and Silicon Valley via transit expansion and modernization projects.
+Plan Bay Area 2040 invests almost \$24 billion - 10 percent of its funding and 15 percent of discretionary funding to increasing transit capacity throughout the region's core by connecting jobs and people between San Francisco and Silicon Valley via transit expansion and modernization projects.
 Several of these projects are key to the implementation of MTC's Core Capacity Transit Study, a collaboration of MTC and five of the region's major transit operators.
-The Study identifies short-, mid- and long-term strategies to relieve the transit capacity and reliability challenges facing travel to and from the San Francisco core.
+The study identifies short-, mid- and long-term strategies to relieve the transit capacity and reliability challenges facing travel to and from San Francisco's employment core.